SymfonyCasts/symfony5/sfcasts/ep2-fundamentals/markdown-bundle.md

 Then, in `show.html.twig`, scroll down to where we loop over the answers.
 Here, say `answer|markdown`.
-And because answers will eventually be added by users we don't trust, in a real app, I would use `answers|striptags|markdown`.
+And because answers will eventually be added by users we don't trust, in a real app, I would use `answer|striptags|markdown`.
 Cool, right?
 That would remove any tags HTML added by the user and *then* processes it through Markdown.